Composer of the Month designation coincides with the commemoration of Schmitt’s 150th birthday anniversary.

 Roger Nichols is also the author of the 2003 book The Harlequin Years: Music in Paris, 1917-1929 — the research sources for which undoubtedly gave him a wealth of information about Florent Schmitt to prepare his BBC Music Magazine feature article.

 The degree to which he is an esteemed scholar on French music is such that the French Government appointed Nichols a chevalier of the Legion d’honneur in 2007 in recognition of his accomplishments.

 Nichols’ article on Schmitt is well-worth reading.
 In it, he recounts the composer’s early life and how his studies at the music conservatory in Nancy prepared him to enter the Paris Conservatoire in 1889, where his composition teachers would include Massenet and Fauré.

-Nichols also provides colorful anecdotes about Schmitt’s “pronouncements” as a Parisian music critic during the early 1900s.
+Nichols also provides colorful anecdotes about Schmitt’s “pronouncements” as a Parisian music critic from the early 1900s until the outbreak of the Second World War.
 Few composers were spared Schmitt’s pithy and sometimes-acerbic commentary if their music didn’t measure up to his own high standards.

 In addition, Nichols provides an illuminating description of Florent Schmitt’s compositional style — one that captures its essence beautifully and gets at the heart of Schmitt’s “secret sauce” better than most any other writer.